What is the Safest Flooring for Seniors?

 Pros:

 • Natural flooring: Wood or bamboo are hard floors with a soft look.
-It’s a relatively easy-to-maintain, durable, and reliable choice that will serve you many years if you take good care of it.
+It’s a relatively easy-to-maintain, durable, and reliable choice that will serve you many years.

 Cons:

 • Cost: Hardwood floors are not a low-budget makeover.
-Natural material is quite expensive, and professional installation will increase the cost.
+Natural material is quite expensive, and professional installation is required.

-• Hard: Well, it’s hidden in the name – the natural wood floors are not the softest option for seniors, lacking cushioning ability.
+• Hard: The natural wood floors are not the softest option for seniors, lacking cushioning ability.
 It might not be the best fit for aging people with restricted mobility.

-• Moisture: With the proper care, the hardwood floors can last for ages.
-However, it’s not water-resistant enough to surface the area in the bathroom or kitchen.
-Standing water can cause permanent damage.
+• Moisture: The hardwood floors can last for ages.
+However, it’s not water-resistant enough to cover the area in the bathroom or kitchen.

 Hardwood